 Summary

-This goodwill valuation guide discusses the difference between valuing personal goodwill and company goodwill.
+This goodwill valuation guide discusses the difference between valuing personal goodwill and company or enterprise goodwill.
+Knowing the market value of goodwill is critical for tax purposes even if you own a C corporation.

 Personal vs Business Goodwill: What You Need to Know When Selling a Business